madittman/brutus/README.md

 ## Deployment

 The purpose of this framework is to generate synthetic carving images that can be later examined by file carvers.
 One needs to select some input files which are then processed in pipelines.
 The processed file contents are stored on the disk.
 These can then be packed into a carving image.
+A text file (called *truth map*) is also generated which indicates a list of the file contents and their offsets inside the carving image.

 ### Main Components